amberelectric/amber-work-experience/README.md

 # (Quick) Start

-Prerequisites
+### Prerequisites
 The only prerequisite for FIDGET is [PlatformIO Core](https://docs.platformio.org/en/latest/core/installation/index.html), a CLI for interfacing with the ESP32.

-Secrets
+### Secrets file
 FIDGET uses the Amber API to fetch the current price descriptor.
-In order to accomplish this, you must have your WiFi and API credentials stored in a file called `src/secrets.h`.
+In order to accomplish this, you must have your WiFi and API credentials stored in `src/secrets.h`.
 An example is provided below.

 ```c++